Flipside0411/DotFiles/wiki/diary/diary.md

 # Daily Journal

+**Sept 10, 2020**
+Today I'm going to try and buy a stocks in [CPRX] Catalyst Pharmaceuticals, the plan is to buy 60 shares at $3.10.
+The data shows the opening price should be around $3.15 or \$3.16 but should drop after the opening bell.
+We will see **Sept 9, 2020**
+I'm starting to get into Day Trading, I'm working on finding away to better our future.
+I'm going this smart, trying to grow it from a small investment and from there see were I can take it.
+I'll write down what I'm think day that do trading, stocks that I'm looking at for the day, if I take a position for the day I'll do my best to update this journal with the information.

 **Aug 28, 2020**
 Today I worked on setting up my NAS server with the Pi 3B+.
 I'm trying to also setup the 8Gb pi with Kali but it's giving me some issues with setting up VNC